jeremyfix/listen-attend-and-spell/README.md

-# Pytorch implementation of Show, Attend and Tell \[Chan, 2016\]
+# Pytorch implementation of Show, Attend and Tell \[Chan, 2016\] and DeepSpeech models

-**Note** This is an experimental code that I used for preparing a labwork
+**Note** This is an experimental code that I used for preparing a labwork.
+Hence the code is full of symbols "@SOL@" or so that I use for getting a template script code for the students with the [easylabwork](https://github.com/jeremyfix/easylabwork) package.
+By the way, if you forget about these tags, the code can be ran for training and testing speech to text models.

-This is a tentative pytorch reimplementation of the image captioning network Listen, Attend and Spell.
+The two models I consider are the CTC based model DeepSpeech [Amodei(2015)] and the attentive Seq2Seq model Listen, Attend and Spell [Chan(2016)].

 ```
 @INPROCEEDINGS{7472621,